Our bottom line

 The 22-month balance transfer period offered by the card is competitive.
 Although it may be possible to find a somewhat more generous period from other balance transfer credit cards, you’re unlikely to find a significantly longer 0% interest period.

 The money transfer offer is also attractive in terms of its length and could make the card more appealing versus its peers.
 Likewise, the rewards that are on offer from the Tesco Balance Transfer Credit Card help it to stand out versus peers, and may mean that it is useful as a primary credit card for many consumers.

 While the card’s balance transfer, money transfer and foreign exchange fees may reduce its appeal, they are comparative to those of other balance transfer credit cards.
 Although it may be possible to find credit cards with lower fees, their 0% interest periods for balance transfers and money transfers may be shorter as a result.
 The card’s lack of an annual fee may make it more appealing than other balance transfer cards.

 The advertised interest rates and balance transfer period are representative.
 This means that they must be offered to the majority of successful applicants, with the remainder potentially receiving different terms.
-Therefore, it may be the case that you receive a shorter balance transfer period, for example, than the 22 months advertised.
+Therefore, it may be the case that you receive a shorter balance transfer period, for example than the 22 months advertising.

 How to apply